Skip to Content

 With over 100 years of proven success in almost 100 countries, it’s no wonder people keep going back to this ointment.

 To provide some backstory, Tiger Balm was created by Aw Chu Kin, a Chinese herbalist working in the Emperor’s court back in the late 1870s.
-He left China to set up a small medicine shop to sell his special ointment that relieved all kinds of aches and pains.
+He left China and set up a small medicine shop to sell his special ointment that relieved all kinds of aches and pains.

 When Aw Chu Kin died in 1908, he left his business to his two sons who took the business to Singapore and successfully sold their ointment to surrounding countries.
 Since then, Tiger Balm has expanded to be one of the world’s best-known pain relieving formulas on the market.